richardtseng7/SLogoIDE/doc/DESIGN_PLAN.md

 This section describes how the user will interact with your program (keep it simple to start).
 Describe the overall appearance of program's user interface components and how users interact with these components (especially those specific to your program, i.e., means of input other than menus or toolbars).
 Include one or more pictures of the user interface (these pictures can be hand drawn and scanned in, created with a standard drawing program, or screen shots from a dummy program that serves as a exemplar).
 Describe any erroneous situations that are reported to the user (i.e., bad input data, empty data, etc.).

+Along the top of the display in the User Interface I will have specific toolbar options which the user can utilize.
+These include an 'Edit' toolbar option which will drop-down to allow you to change the image of the turtle, the background color, the pen color and any additional aestethic changes, where each option will produce a pop-up in which the user can actively edit the chosen option.
+Other options in the toolbar will include 'New' which acts as a reset for the canvas/turtle, 'Language' which will allow you to choose your own language and 'Help' which will create a pop up containing all the information necessary to run the program.
+There will then be the main canvas with the turtle initially in the center to the left of the screen, but will update as commands are entered accordingly.
+Then to the right will be a text input box where the user can type their entry and above it will be a space where the history of the users input will be stored and displayed.
+Beyond this will be two boxes displaying the current active variables and current user defined commands.

 # API Details